k8snetworkplumbingwg/whereabouts/README.md

 If you need a way to assign IP addresses dynamically across your cluster -- Whereabouts is the tool for you.
 If you've found that you like how the [host-local](https://github.com/containernetworking/plugins/tree/master/plugins/ipam/host-local) CNI plugin works, but, you need something that works across all the nodes in your cluster (`host-local` only knows how to assign IPs to pods on the same node) -- Whereabouts is just what you're looking for.

+Whereabouts can be used for both IPv4 & IPv6 addressing.

 ## Introduction

 CNI (Container Network Interface) plugins typically have a configuration element named `ipam`.
 CNI IPAM plugins can assign IP addresses, and Whereabouts assigns IP addresses within a range -- without having to use a DHCP server.